ShahiTechnovation/Pyon-CLi/README.md

 - **Wallet Management Complexity**: Secure key management and wallet creation is often cumbersome and error-prone
 - **Network Abstraction**: Switching between testnets and mainnet requires understanding RPC endpoints, chain IDs, and network configurations

-By allowing developers to write smart contracts in Python and providing a unified CLI for the entire development lifecycle, PyVax dramatically lowers the barrier to blockchain development.
+By allowing developers to write smart contracts in Python and providing a unified CLI for the entire development lifecycle, Pyon CLI dramatically lowers the barrier to blockchain development.

 ## 🚀 Features

 - **Python Smart Contracts**: Write smart contracts in Python and transpile them to EVM bytecode
 - **Solidity Support**: Full support for Solidity contract compilation and deployment
-- **Multi-Network**: Deploy to Avalanche Fuji testnet or mainnet
+- **Multi-Network**: Deploy to Polygon Amoy testnet or mainnet
 - **Secure Wallet Management**: Encrypted keystore with PBKDF2 encryption
 - **Gas Estimation**: Accurate gas estimation before deployment
 - **Rich CLI Interface**: Beautiful command-line interface with progress indicators